ThatsTheEnd/Easy.SequenceManager/readme.md

 # Development
 This project is open for enhancements and contributions.
 Feel free to fork and improve the functionality or to add support for more complex sequence structures.

+## Open Todo Items
+- Get and Set Cheksum of a sequence (including its subsequences)
+- ForLoop Step type
+- Working with variables:
+  - Enable Output parameter of steps and save outputs to variables
+  - Define variables already in sequence structure